 - 1 (28 ounce) can crushed tomatoes

-Preheat the oven to 350° and have ready a greased 9x13" casserole dish or lasagna pan.
+Preheat the oven to 350° and have ready a greased 9x13" casserole.

 Bring a large, salted pot of water to a roaring boil and cook the pasta to al dente according to package directions.
-Strain and set aside until ready to use.
+Strain and set aside.